 Regular periods help to prevent the thickening of the lining of the uterus.
 Irregular periods can lead to abnormal cells building up inside the womb.
 It’s important to have at least four cycles a year to prevent a build-up that may include abnormal cells.

-PCOS causes lots of small, harmless cysts to develop on your ovaries.
+PCOS causes lots of small, cysts to develop on your ovaries.
 These cysts are small egg follicles that don’t grow to ovulation and are caused by hormone imbalances.
+Sometimes the cysts can get large and rupture, which is very painful and resulted in me going to the hospital.

 Your doctor may recommend a pelvic exam, which involves a manual and visual examination of your reproductive organs to check for masses, growths or other abnormalities.

-In women, androgens are produced in the ovaries, adrenal glands and fat cells.
-Hyperandrogenism is when androgen levels are higher than they should be.
+In women, androgens are produced in the ovaries, adrenal glands, and fat cells.
+Hyperandrogenism is when these hormone levels are higher than they should be.
 To measure your androgen levels for a PCOS diagnosis, a doctor will check your blood.
+Sometimes androgen levels come out fine in conventional lab results, while you’re still suffering from all the symptoms.

 Hyperandrogenic conditions are associated with health problems such as insulin resistance, type 2 diabetes, and heart disease.